Felipe Franco vs Mario Pinto

 📊 Technical Score

-Calculated as the average of Striking Composite (66.0 vs 66.0) and Grappling Composite (78.0 vs 55.0).
+Calculated as the average of Striking Composite and Grappling Composite scores.
 Balances overall striking effectiveness with grappling ability to measure complete technical skills.
+Franco's regional-level metrics vs Pinto's UFC-proven stats.

 💪 Cardio Score